r0bbar/siglab/siglab_py/README.md

     c.
 Hung limit orders will be cancelled.
 Remainder are sent as market orders.

     The spirit of the implementation is to have a very very simple standalone order gateway, which is separate from strategy implementation.
+Strategies implementation should only have entry/exit logic.